An Emerging Ecosystem

-Leadership development rooted in spiritual, organizational, political and emotional maturity.
-This means building capacities like trust, vulnerability, sitting in discomfort, and adaptive leadership; skills in organizational development, fundraising and strategy; and new approaches to ritual engagement.
+Leadership development rooted in spiritual, organizational, political, and emotional maturity.
+This means building capacities such as trust, vulnerability, the ability to sit in discomfort, and adaptive leadership.
+Grantees are developing skills in organizational development, fundraising, and strategy, as well as new approaches to ritual engagement.

-Rise Up is embarking on a much-needed documentation project to illuminate the growing field of practitioners who are drawing from the well of Jewish wisdom, practice, and tradition to strengthen Jewish social justice movement work.
-This research is co-sponsored with the Lippman Kanfer Foundation for Living Torah and led by Tobin Belzer.
+Rise Up launched a much-needed documentation project to shed light on the expanding field of practitioners who are drawing from the wellspring of Jewish wisdom, practice, and tradition to strengthen Jewish social justice movement work.
+This research is co-sponsored by the Lippman Kanfer Foundation for Living Torah and led by Tobin Belzer.

-This research will lift up overarching themes and stories in order to illuminate:
+This research lifts up overarching themes and stories in order to illuminate:

 The impact the work is having on the Jewish social justice movement and Jewish life more generally; and